spotify/confidence-sdk-js/api/openfeature-web-provider.api.md

 import { ProviderMetadata } from '@openfeature/web-sdk';
 import { ResolutionDetails } from '@openfeature/web-sdk';

+// Warning: (ae-missing-release-tag) "ConfidenceWebProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class ConfidenceWebProvider implements Provider {
     constructor(confidence: Confidence);